Annuity vs drawdown – two ways to take your pension money

 Financial security

 Annuities offer a guaranteed income for life.
-With a reliable income, treats may come more easily, whether it be making home improvements or taking yourself on that well deserved holiday.
+With knowing you have a reliable income you can plan ahead, have the knowledge of what's coming in every month and make plans for home improvements or a well deserved holiday.
 You may just enjoy the knowledge of what’s coming in every month.

 Lack of flexibility